 An important milestone in the history of cryptomining happened around mid-September when a company called Coinhive launched a service that could mine for a digital currency known as Monero directly within a web browser.

-However, many web portals started to run the Coinhive API in non-throttled mode, resulting in cases of cryptojacking—utilizing 100 percent of the victims’ CPU to mine for cryptocurrency with no knowledge or consent given by the user.
+However, many web portals started to run the Coinhive API in non-throttled mode, resulting in cases of browser-based mining utilizing 100 percent of the victims’ CPU to mine for cryptocurrency with no knowledge or consent given by the user.

 We decided to call this new phenomenon drive-by mining, due to the way the code is delivered onto unsuspecting users, very much like drive-by downloads.
 There’s one important caveat, though: There is no malware infection at the end of the chain.